 Mortgage servicing rights.
-The Company holds a portfolio of MSR that are reported at fair value on the consolidated balance sheets.
+The Company holds a portfolio of MSR that are carried at fair value on the consolidated balance sheets.
 The Company determines fair value of its MSR based on prices obtained from third-party pricing providers.
 Although MSR transactions are observable in the marketplace, the valuation is based upon cash flow models that include unobservable market data inputs (including prepayment speeds, delinquency levels and discount rates).
-As a result, the Company classified 100% of its MSR as Level 3 fair value assets at December 31, 2015.
+As a result, the Company classified 100% of its MSR as Level 3 fair value assets at December 31, 2016.

 Derivative instruments.
 The Company may enter into a variety of derivative financial instruments as part of its hedging strategies.
 The Company principally executes overthe-counter, or OTC, derivative contracts, such as interest rate swaps, swaptions, put and call options for TBAs and U.S. Treasuries, credit default swaps, constant maturity swaps and Markit IOS total return swaps.
 The Company utilizes third-party pricing providers to value its financial derivative instruments.
-The Company classified 100% of the interest rate swaps, swaptions put and call options for TBAs, credit default swaps and total return swaps reported at fair value as Level 2 at December 31, 2015.
-The Company did not hold any put and call options for U.S. Treasuries or constant maturity swaps at December 31, 2015.
+The Company classified 100% of the interest rate swaps, swaptions, put and call options for TBAs and U.S. Treasuries, credit default swaps, constant maturity swaps and total returns swaps reported at fair value as Level 2 at December 31, 2016.

-The Company also enters into certain other derivative financial instruments, such as TBAs, short U.S. Treasuries and inverse interest-only securities.
-These instruments are similar in form to the Company's AFS and trading securities and the Company utilizes a pricing service to value TBAs and broker quotes to value short U.S. Treasuries and inverse interest-only securities.
-The Company classified 100% of its inverse interest-only securities at fair value as Level 2 at December 31, 2015.
-The Company reported 100% of its TBAs as Level 1 as of December 31, 2015.
-The Company did not hold any short U.S. Treasuries at December 31, 2015.
+The Company may also enter into certain other derivative financial instruments, such as TBAs, short U.S. Treasuries and inverse interest-only securities.
+These instruments are similar in form to the Company's AFS securities and the Company utilizes a pricing service to value TBAs and broker quotes to value short U.S. Treasuries and inverse interest-only securities.
+The Company classified 100% of its inverse interest-only securities at fair value as Level 2 at December 31, 2016.
+The Company reported 100% of its TBAs as Level 1 as of December 31, 2016.
+The Company did not hold any short U.S. Treasuries at December 31, 2016.

 The Company may also enter into forward purchase commitments on residential mortgage loans whereby the Company commits to purchasing the loans at a particular interest rate.
 The fair value of these derivatives is determined based on prices currently offered in the marketplace for new commitments.
 Fallout assumptions if the borrower elects not to close the loan are applied to the pricing.
-As of December 31, 2015, the Company had outstanding commitments to purchase \$286.1 million of mortgage loans, subject to fallout if the loans do not close, with a fair value asset of \$0.1 million and a fair value liability of \$0.4 million.
-The Company classified 100% of the forward purchase commitments reported at fair value as Level 2 at December 31, 2015.
+The Company did not have any residential mortgage loan purchase commitments outstanding at December 31, 2016.